Benefits of Using WordPress

 3. Themes Offer Multiple Options

 WordPress themes offer users an array of choices for fine-tuning the functions and appearance of a new site, thanks to its large and growing directory of themes.
-Many of these themes are instantly available to a new site owner through the WordPress theme directory, and thousands more can be purchased through design marketplaces and third-party designers from around the world.
+Most of these themes are instantly available to a new site owner and developer through the WordPress theme directory, and thousands more can be purchased through design marketplaces and third-party designers from around the world.
 Themes can be previewed live and installed at any time to change the look and layout of your WordPress site.

 4. Plugins Extend Functionality